School of Journalism and Mass Communication

 MC 3312.
 Television News.

-Standard theory and practice of electronic news gathering and production, including writing copy to match video and synchronization of audio and video in news stories.
+In this course, students will explore standard theory and practice of electronic news gathering and production, including writing copy to match video and synchronization of audio and video in news stories.
 Students work on a campus news program.
-(WI) Prerequisites: MC 3306 and [MC 3311 or MC 4324] both with grades of "C" or better.
+(WI) Prerequisites: [MC 3306 or MC 3321] and [MC 3311 or MC 4323 or MC 4324] both with grades of "C" or better.

 Grade Mode: Standard Letter